jazzband/django-rest-knox/docs/views.md

 default, you can extend this class to provide your own value for `authentication_classes`

+It is possible to customize LoginView behaviour by overriding the following helper methods:
+- `get_context`, to change the context passed to the `UserSerializer`
+- `get_token_ttl`, to change the token ttl
+- `get_token_limit_per_user`, to change the number of tokens available for a user

 ---
 When the endpoint authenticates a request, a json object will be returned containing the `token` key along with the actual value for the key by default.